ThePlexus/ntopng-docker/README.md

 #### Cash Monies

 While that tried and tested recipie is great, [nProbe costs (at time of writing) 299.95 EUR](https://shop.ntop.org/) to license.
-If you try various docker images with ntopng and nProbe, they will work for a few minutes, than bail after a certain number of Netflow packets as theres no license.
-Which means those playing with this kinda thing at home /SOHO end up getting furstrated thinking they did something wrong and giving up on having an extra layer of security on their home / SOHO LAN
+If you try various docker images with ntopng and nProbe, they will work for a few minutes, than bail after a certain number of Netflow packets as there is no license.
+It seems that those playing with this kinda thing at home /SOHO end up getting frustrated thinking that they did something wrong.
+This leads to people giving up on having an extra layer of security on their home / SOHO LAN.

 Now, for a SME or big enterprise, 300EUR is nothing - but for a security concious kiddo on a budget, that is a whole bunch of finger fabric (and in many cases, four or five times the cost of the router which is to be monitored).
-If you are a Small, Meduim or Large enterprse, [go buy the 300 EUR nProbe software from ntop]((https://shop.ntop.org/), it is worth it.
+If you are a Small, Meduim or Large enterprse, [go buy the 300 EUR nProbe software from ntop](https://shop.ntop.org/), it is worth it.
 It does a whole heap more and its going to make your life easier in the long run.

-But, if you are just wanting to monitor your Home / SOHO LAN, dont need to run gigabit (or above) speeds and can sacrifice some things then read on....Flying by the seat of your FOSS pants is fun!
+But, if you are just wanting to monitor your Home / SOHO LAN, dont need to high hundred megabit (or above) speeds and can sacrifice some things then; read on....**_Flying by the seat of your FOSS pants is fun!_**

-#### Deep Packet Insopection
+#### Deep Packet Inspection?
-Yes this soltuion supports DPI.
+Why yes!
+This soltuion supports DPI.
 It compiles [nDPI](https://github.com/ntop/nDPI), the Open and Extensible LGPLv3 Deep Packet Inspection Library, into ntopng at build time.
-So if something on the network is running something on an uncommon port, you should catch it.
+So if something on the network is talking on an uncommon port, you should catch it.

 #### How do you replace nProbe?